 When you register for an online course, you should expect equivalency in content and course activities as students who take the course on campus.
 Online courses are not easy, fast-paced replacements for traditional face-to-face classes.
 In fact, distance learning requires self-motivation and a serious dedication to learning since much of the work is done individually without the in-person instructor leadership as in traditional learning environments.
 However, instructors are available to answer your questions and provide guidance through the learning experience.
 You are encouraged to reach out to them by phone, e-mail, face-to-face meeting, or a video-conference.

 Visit the eLearning Student Support Course for more information about learning styles and your suitability to take online courses.
-Or, take our “ Should I take online courses? ” assessment to see if your learning style is compatible with online learning.
+Or, take our Online Readiness Assessment to see if your learning style is compatible with online learning.

 Online courses are courses that are offered through the Mississippi Virtual Community College (MSVCC) consortium.
 These courses are offered entirely online, usually with no campus component – with the exception of Proctored Exams.
 Online courses require at least one proctored exam for each course that will require the learner to go to the campus to take an exam.
 Students will need to show a picture ID to take a proctored exam.
 Students will log into a learning platform to access course information.
 MSVCC uses Canvas, by Instructure to host all online courses.